turbot/tailpipe-mcp/README.md

 - **status**
   - Represents the current state of the Tailpipe connection
   - Properties include:
-    - Connected database path
+    - Init script path in use
     - Server configuration
     - Runtime environment

-This resource enables AI tools to check and verify the connection status to your Tailpipe database.
+This resource enables AI tools to check and verify the connection status to your Tailpipe session.

 ## Development